CahanLab/epoch/README.md

 ### Dynamic Network Extraction
 We can further explore changes in the network across time by defining "epochs" or time periods in our trajectory, assigning genes to these epochs, and extracting a dynamic network across time.

 Defining epochs can be done in a number of ways.
 Here we show an example with method="pseudotime".
 This will partition cells based on pseudotime (pseudotime will be divided evenly, unless specified with parameter psuedotime_cuts).
-Althernatively, we can define epochs by "cell_order", in which cells are partitioned based on raw cell order rather than pseudotime, or "group", in which partitions are pre-defined.
+The following sets of parameters are alternative methods of defining epochs:

+* __method = "pseudotime", num_epochs = n__ : This will divide pseudotime evenly, and paritition the cells into n epochs.
+* __method = "pseudotime", pseudotime_cuts = c(a,b)__ : This will partition by cells by pseudotime, cutting pseudotime at a and b.
+The resulting number of epochs is length(pseudotime_cuts)+1.
+* __method = "cell_order", num_epochs = n__ : This will evenly partition cells based on raw cell order.
+* __method = "group", group_assignment = L__ : This will partition cells into pre-defined epochs.
+L is a list describing the assignment. names(L) correspond to epoch names; elements in L are vectors containing groups in dynRes$cells$group.
+* __method = "con_similarity"__ : This will automatically detect epochs based on consecutive similarity (i.e. measures correlation between groups of cells along a sliding window across pseudotime).
+This method does not require specifying num_epochs.
+* __method="kmeans", num_epochs = n__ : This will automatically detect epochs based on k-means clustering.
+* __method="hierarchical", num_epochs = n__ : This will automatically detect epochs based on hierarchical clustering.

+"con_similarity", "kmeans", and "hierarchical" call functions "find_cuts_by_similarity" and "find_cuts_by_clustering".
+You can refine the epoch definitions by employing these two functions separately and using the psuedotime cuts they return in the second method described above.

+Additionally, define_epochs takes as input the expression matrix.
+For smoother epoch definitions, you can optionally pass a smoothed expression matrix instead.
+Smoothing can be done using the function grnKsmooth.
+See [plotting dynamically expressed genes](#plotdyngenes) for an example.

 For a simpler approach, assign_epoch_simple() will define and assign epochs based on maximum mean expression of a gene.
-This approach assumes genes cannot belong to more than one epoch.
+However, unlike the standard approach, this approach assumes genes cannot belong to more than one epoch.

 ```R
 xdyn<-define_epochs(xdyn,expDat,method="pseudotime",num_epochs=3)